LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 The next step is to create an `async` `express` function that will take the user's data and register it in the database.

-You need to make use of an [Express middleware](https://expressjs.com/en/guide/writing-middleware.html) function that will grant access to the user's data from the body.
+You need to use an [Express middleware](https://expressjs.com/en/guide/writing-middleware.html) function that will grant access to the user's data from the body.
 You'll use this function in the `server.js` file:

 ```js
 const app = express()
 app.use(express.json())
 ```

-Let's go back to your `Auth.js` file and create the register funcation:
+Let's go back to your `Auth.js` file and create the register function:

 ```js
 // auth.js